harshchandwani/Competitions-and-Programs-List/README.md

 # Competitions-and-Programs-List
 This is List of all the Open Source Programs and Competitions You can't miss to afford.
+You can compete, learn, explore, and gain experience.

+### How to contribute <br>

+You can contribute in many ways to this repository:

+Take a look at the [CONTRIBUTING.md](https://github.com/harshchandwani/Competitions-and-Programs-List/blob/main/CONTRIBUTING.md) file to get started.

 <ul>